 Centra does not engage in derivative trading or speculative activities.
-Centra mitigates natural gas price volatility to customers through the use of derivative products restricted to price swaps, call options and cashless collars.
-Settlement values related to cashless collars are recorded in the purchased gas variance account in the month the natural gas is delivered.
+Centra mitigates natural gas price volatility to customers through the use of natural gas price swaps.
 Fixed price swaps are carried at fair value on the balance sheet with gains and losses recorded in income.